beaubreedlove/FantasyFootball/rules.md

         1. There are 14 teams.
         1. Each team has 13 players + 2 IR.
         1. A team can play 1 QB, 2 WR, 2 RB, 1 TE, 1 FLEX, 1 K, and 1 DST each week.
-        1. The regular season is 13 weeks, with each team playing each other team exactly once.
+        1. The regular season is 14 weeks, with each team playing each other team exactly once.
-        1. The playoffs will have 7 teams, one with a bye, and take place on weeks 14 through 16.
+        1. The playoffs will have 7 teams, one with a bye, and take place on weeks 15 through 17.
-        1. The draft time has yet to be determined.
+        1. The draft time is on the Sunday before the first game each season at 8pm.
         1. We'll use FAAB to determine waiver claims and break ties with least recently used.
         1. There are no divisions.
         1. League fee is $200.
-        1. Trades are allowed and the trade deadline will be the Saturday of week 10.
+        1. Trades are allowed and the trade deadline will be the Saturday of week 12.
         1. Anything can be objected and a majority vote will determine the outcome.
         1. Rules changes require a unanimous vote.
         1. People who make the playoffs win at least $50 with 1st through 3rd winning $1,000, $500, and $250.
         1. The teams to score 1st and 2nd place in the regular season will win $100 and $50.
         1. The team who scores the most points wins $150.
-        1. Starting on week 10, there are 4 weekly prizes of $100 each to be split between 2 teams each week.
+        1. Starting on week 11, there are 4 weekly prizes of $100 each to be split between 2 teams each week.
         1. There are 3 other prizes of $50 each.
         1. People shouldn't create conflicts of interest with the league.
         1. If a rule isn't defined well here, we fall back to Yahoo rules.
 If it's still not clear, we use a league vote.
+        1. All times in these are Eastern Standard Time.
         1. Managers, especially the commissioner, should be competitive, but friendly.
 1.  <a id="teams">Teams</a>
     1.  <a id="managers">Managers</a>